byu-is-403/syllabus/entity-framework/entity-framework.md

 ```

 - The DbContext class "SchoolContext" handles the task of connecting to the database and mapping objects to database records.
 The connection string in the Web.config file specifies the name and type of database.
-- If the database does not exist your app can create it as specified earlier in this PowerPoint

 ## Controllers and Data